unbanksytv/wt-notification-api/README.md

 3. Data consumers can subscribe to update notifications and receive them via webhooks.

-This repository contains both the API specification (in `docs/swagger.yml`) as well as a reference implementation.

 This solution is decentralized in nature as it allows multiple independent publish / subscribe channel providers to coexist and be easily discovered via the WT index.

+This repository contains both the API specification (in `docs/swagger.yml`) as well as the reference implementation.

 ## How to run this API server